 Preparing Your Kids

+As difficult as the actual travel part is with kids—especially young kids—a little planning goes a long way.
 When Juliana travels with her five kids, she prepares them for the flight ahead of time by talking through the process at the airport: checking in, going through security, riding a train, boarding the plane, etc. Even for small kids, knowing what's going to happen seems to help them understand what's going on around them and prevents meltdowns.

 While at the airport, she talks about what's happening and gives them additional details about what to do.
 She tries to be calm and not stressed, so they'll pick up on that and follow suit.
 She also tries to be really aware of how each kid is feeling.
 If kids are feeling scared, hungry, tired or sick, she gives those feelings credibility and tries to meet their needs.
 A little empathy goes a long way.